 Your grocery bills can amount to a sizable portion of your monthly budget.

 But it doesn't always have to be that way.
-There are many healthy foods you can purchase that will also save you money on each trip to the grocery.
+There are many healthy and affordable foods you can purchase that will also save you money on each trip to the grocery.

 In this post, I'll explore the cheapest foods you can buy, some cheap meals ideas, and other ways you can save money at the grocery.
 Let's get started!